eurush/Works-1/README.md

 ### C++ Works
 Projects made entirely using C++
-- Comparision of Sorting Algoritms : Image Processing using C++, use case is shown by implementing benchmarking plots for comparing different sorting algorithms
+- Comparision of Sorting Algoritms : Image Processing using C++, use case is shown by implementing benchmarking plots for different sorting algorithms
-- Term256 : Graphics Library using C++, animations will be shown in Terminal.
+- Term256 : Graphics Library using C++, animations are shown in Terminal.
-- FileIO : Fun project trying using FileIO to display big ASCII charcters.
+- FileIO : Fun project trying to display enlarged ASCII charcters using FileIO concepts.

 Details are in individual READMEs.